MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/6-handle-differences-between-environments-using-bicep-parameters.md

 ### Variable groups

 You can also define *variable groups*, which are sets of variables.
 Like variables, you define these by using the Azure DevOps web interface.
-You can also use variable groups to store secrets.
-Variable groups also have the added advantage that they can be used in multiple pipelines.
+You can also use variable groups to safely store secrets.
+Variable groups can even be reused in multiple pipelines in the same Azure DevOps project.

 Unlike normal variables, you need to explicitly import a variable group into a pipeline by using the `group` keyword in a `variables` section, like this: